 HWRS is one of Australia’s largest events devoted to hydrology, water engineering and related areas in water resources.
 The Symposium theme “Water and Communities”, reflects the creativity and technical expertise needed to work in the hydrology and water resources field.

 The Symposium has an extensive history as Australia’s pre-eminent and hydrological research event, and provides a forum to discuss emerging and innovative approaches for practicing engineers and scientists.
 HWRS 2018 will bring together a large audience of academics, government officials, industry practitioners, experts and students.

-Please click here to view the presentations forming HWRS 2018.
-A detailed program will be available in the coming weeks!
+Please click the button below to view the presentations forming HWRS 2018.

 A variety of pre-Symposium workshops will be held on Monday 3 December.
 These workshops have been developed to complement the full program, and provide valuable insights and discussions across a broad range of topics.
 For further information on these workshops, please click here.
 Places are extremely limited, register today to avoid missing out.